schfranz/remote-control/walkthrough.md

 $ git pull origin master
 ```

-_practice pull command (nothing should happen; your local repo is up to date with the remote)_

 What happened?
 Hopefully nothing, if there haven't been any changes to your remote, pulling it shouldn't change anything on your local.

 Still, its good practice to pull a repo before you start making changes.
 This way your local copy will stay up to date with the latest changes.
 (This is especially important when working on large collaborative projects, where many people may be accessing a repo.)